 The main task of ESN is to improve the social integration of exchange students and represent their needs and expectations.
 524 ESN Sections around Europe organize an infinite number of activities for foreign guests in order to integrate them in local community and support them in any need.

 ESN Gent tries to do all kind of activities, at least one or two every week.
 Some activities are open for everybody but often you have to be a member to be able to join us.
 How to become a member?
 Buy the ESN Card!

-Every Wednesday night there is an Erasmusnight in our erasmuspub.
-This means that every week there is a different promotion that night and this for exchange students only.
-We keep you informed about this by sending you an email if you’re on our list.
-If you're not a member (but soon you will be, we hope) you can see what we have planned on the calendar on this site
+- We keep you informed about our events by sending you an email if you’re on our list.
+If you're not a member (but soon you will be, we hope) you can see what we have planned on the calendar on this site or on our Facebook!

 Those students who are returning from exchange are supported in the at times challenging reintegration process in their home countries by ESN, that gives the opportunity to continue to live the exciting international experience.